DataSmithLab/privacydev/_posts/2025-07-22-ai-programming-tools.md

 ## Criteria: How We Evaluate Tools

 We evaluate tools based on the five key dimensions that matter most to developers.
-In this context, a "**threat**" refers to specific risks that could compromise your intellectual property, credentials, or compliance when using AI programming tools.
+In this context, a 'threat' refers to specific risks that could compromise your intellectual property, credentials, or compliance when using AI programming tools - including credential exposure, license contamination, data retention risks, regulatory violations, and competitive intelligence leakage.

 ### 1. Credential Protection